eerimoq/gqt/README.rst

 - Arguments does not work for scalar and input types.

-- Unions are not implemented.
+- Unions and interfaces are not implemented.

 - And much more.